bioc/cyanoFilter/README.md

 ## Clustering and Gating

+Flow cytometry outcomes can be divided into 3 and they are not entirely mutually exclusive but this is normally not a problem as scientists are normally interested in a pre-defined outcome.

+![Flow Cytometry
+Outcomes](README_files/figure-gfm/flowcytometryOutcome.PNG)

+  - Margin Events are particles too big to be measured
+  - Doublets are cells with disproportionate Area, Height relationship
+  - Singlets are the ‘normal cells’ but these could either be dead cells/particles (debris) and living (good cells).

+The set of functions below identifies margin events and singlets.
+Doublets are normally pre-filtered during the event acquiring phase in a flow cytometer, especially in new models.

 ### Margin Events

 Margin Events are particles that are too large for teh flow cytometer to